Dieting? - Stop That, and Monitor and Control Yourself to Reach Your Ideal Weight.

 TUNA Salad Salad Nutritional Info

-As an example, today for lunch I had the actual TUNA Salad Salad that you see in the picture oin this Hub.
-It only took me about 2 minutes to enter the ingredients into LOSE IT, and add it to my personal recipes.
+Today for lunch I had the actual TUNA Salad Salad that you see in the picture in this article.
+It only took me about 2 minutes to enter the ingredients into my LOSE IT application, and then add it to my personal recipes.

 Nutritionally, it rates out with the following for one serving.